OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/ripple.markdown

 ## Ripple

 The `Ripple` component is used to add a Material Design ripple effect to an element.
-The ripple effect will expand from the point the user taps to cover the whole element.
+This effect will expand from the location point the user taps until it covers the whole element.

 #### Basic usage